WildDogOne/RSS/README.md

 - Sigma rule generation (for security feeds)

 Make sure:
-- Your Ollama installation is properly configured
+- Your Ollama installation is properly configured and accessible
-- The selected model is installed in Ollama
+- The selected model is installed in your Ollama instance
 - Your system has adequate resources to run the LLM efficiently

+## Troubleshooting

+If you cannot connect to Ollama:
+1. Verify Ollama is running (`ollama ps`)
+2. Check the Ollama URL in the sidebar configuration
+3. Ensure network connectivity between the container and Ollama host
+4. Verify the model specified is installed (`ollama list`)